-Per the MTW Operations Notice, this activity will operate within the following Safe Harbors:

-- i.
-Reexaminations must occur at least every three years. - ii.
-The agency must allow at least one interim adjustment per year at the request of the household, if the household gross income has decreased 10% or more.
+Per the MTW Operations Notice, this activity will operate within the following Safe Harbors: i.
+Reexaminations must occur at least every three years. ii.
+The agency must allow at least one interim adjustment per year at the request of the household, if t income has decreased 10% or more.
 (Safe Harbor Waiver requested for Tiered Rent Program.
-See below.) - iii.
-Agency must implement an impact analysis. - iv.
+See b iii.
+Agency must implement an impact analysis. iv.
 Agency must include a hardship policy.

-An MTW activity may apply to new admissions only, to currently assisted households only, or to both new admissions and currently assisted households.
-The MTW activity applies only to a subset or subsets of assisted households

-An MTW activity may apply to all family types or to selected family types (i.e., non-elderly\non-disabled, elderly, disabled, other).

-The waiver request is being submitted for review with this submission of the MTW Supplement (see Section D).
+This MTW activity serves the following statutory objectives: Cost effectiveness Self-sufficiency This MTW activity serves the following statutory objectives: Neutral (no cost implications) Decreased expenditures An MTW activity may apply to new admissions only, to currently assisted households only, or to both currently assisted households.
+The MTW activity applies only to a subset or subsets of assisted households.
+This MTW activity applies to: New admissions and currently assisted households An MTW activity may apply to all family types or to selected family types (i.e., non-elderly\non-disable d, elderly, disabled, other).
+The MTW activity applies only to selected family types This MTW activity requires a Safe Harbor Waiver.
+The waiver request is being submitted for review with this submission of the MTW Supplement (see \$ Section D).
 This MTW activity requires a Hardship Policy.
-The Hardship Policy is attached.

-Attached Hardship policy applies to: 1.r. - Elimination of Deduction(s) (PH)

-- 1.s.
-Elimination of Deduction(s) (HCV) - 3.a.
-Alternative Reexamination Schedule for Households (PH) - 3.b.
-Alternative Reexamination Schedule for Households (HCV)}

-In the prior year, under this activity, Housing Authority Of Washington County MTW agency
+The Hardship Policy is attached. , Attached Hardship policy applies to: 1.r Elimination of Deduction(s) (PH) 1.s Elimination of Deduction(s) (HCV) 3.a Alternative Reexamination Schedule for Households (PH) 3.b Alternative Reexamination Schedule for Households (HCV)} No hardship were requested in the most recent fiscal year.
+In the prior year, under this activity, Housing Authority Of Washington County MTW agency Received 0 hardship requests Approved hardship requests Denied hardship requests There is\are hardship requests pending.
 This MTW activity requires an Impact Analysis.
 The Impact Analysis is attached.

-Recertification Schedule is Once every three years

-Household may request 2 or more interim recertifications per year.

-Tiered Rent Program - If a family experiences a decrease in income that falls into a lower tier, the family can request a hardship (as opposed to an interim recertification).
-Please see the hardship policy for additional details.

-Triennial Reviews for Seniors and People with Disabilities - Households will have access to our hardship policy if they feel their current rent calculation is putting their housing stability at risk.
+Recertification Schedule is Once every three years Household may request 2 or more interim recertifications per year.
+Tiered Rent Program - If a family experiences a decrease in income that falls into a lower tier, the fam hardship (as opposed to an interim recertification).
+Please see the hardship policy for additional detail Triennial Reviews for Seniors and People with Disabilities - Households will have access to our hards their current rent calculation is putting their housing stability at rick.
+HAWC will track and appually review ls. ship policy if they fee their current rent calculation is putting their housing stability at risk.
 HAWC will track and annually review the hardship requests received by these household to ensure the policy is not having a negative or bias impact on these households.
 Families can also request interims as needed, if the change in household circumstances warrants.